-222 Medical Massage 2 credit hours Offered spring semester.
+222 Medical Massage

+Offered spring semester.
 Two hours of lecture a week.
 Fee: \$50.00.

 This course will examine the effects of illness, pain, and injury to the body.
 Evidence based practice is integrated into the class room, along with essential clinical reasoning skills and critical thinking.